awsdocs/aws-control-tower-guide/doc_source/drift.md

 ### Resolution<a name="drift-account-moved-resolution"></a>

 When this kind of drift occurs, you can resolve it by updating the account in Account Factory\.
-For more information, see [Updating Account Factory Accounts](account-factory.md#updating-account-factory-accounts)\.
+For more information, see [Updating and Moving Account Factory Accounts](account-factory.md#updating-account-factory-accounts)\.

 ## Removed Member Account<a name="drift-account-removed"></a>